Connoroni/refresher-guides/week08/README.md

 - The key difference is that Next.js uses SSR (Server Side Rendering) which means all of the JavaScript used to generate the HTML is run on the server and the completed HTML document is returned all at once, keeping the amount of JavaScript that gets sent to the client so the page is downloaded faster
   - This is in contrast to React (and vanilla JS) where the code is run on the client and the page is created as it runs
 - Another key feature of Next.js is that it includes routing similar to what React Router allows us to do
+- We still have components and props like in React but instead of a single `App.jsx` file we have multiple `page.js` files, one for each page

 ### Setting Up a Next Project
 - To create a Next.js project we run `npx create-next-app@latest`